$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 Each correlation function obeys a dispersion relation.
 Using the notation $C[\ga^\mu ] = C_1[\ga^\mu ] P_1^\mu + ..$, $C_1[\ga^\mu]$ can be written as

-where $s_c$ marks the continuum threshold and $\text{cut}$ stands for the beginning of the discontinuity which is just below $p_B^2 = m_B^2$.
-Since \eqref{eq:eom_corr} is valid for any $p_B^2$ it follow from the representation \eqref{eq:disC} that the equations of motion are valid for the densities $\rho_1(s)$ point by point, i.e. locally.
-In particular subtracting the form factor \eom \eqref{eq:eom1} from \eqref{eq:eom_corr} we obtain
+where $s_c$ marks the continuum threshold and ``cut'' stands for the beginning of the discontinuity which is just below $p_B^2 = m_B^2$.
+Since \eqref{eq:eom_corr} is valid for any $p_B^2$ it follows from the representation \eqref{eq:disC} that the \eom are valid for the densities $\rho_1(s)$ point by point, i.e. locally.
+In particular subtracting the FF \eom \eqref{eq:eom1} from \eqref{eq:eom_corr} we obtain

-for the direction $P_1^\mu$ with a somewhat elaborate notation.
+for the direction $P_1^\mu$ with somewhat elaborate notation.
 This is of course true for the exact density as well as for the density $\rho_1^\text{LC-OPE}$ computed from the light-cone OPE.
 The semi-global quark-hadron duality, or sum rule approximation, consists of replacing the integral on the right-hand side of \eqref{eq:disC} by:

-where $s^V_0$ is some effective threshold parameter which is expected to lie somewhere between $(m_B+ 2m_\pi) \simeq 30.9 \GeV^2 $ and $(m_B + m_\rho)^2 = 36.6 \GeV^2 $.
+where $s^V_0$ is some effective threshold parameter which is expected to lie somewhere between $(m_B+ 2m_\pi) \simeq 30.9 \GeV^2 $ and $(m_B + m_\rho)^2 \simeq 36.6 \GeV^2 $.
 A simple way to achieve consistency with the \eom \eqref{eq:eom_corr} is to impose $s_0^V = s_0^{T_1} = s_0^{{\cal D}_1}$.
-From a physical perspective this is a natural choice since the currents have got the same quantum numbers and therefore the same spectrum of states coupling to it.
-We argue that the \eom strengthen this point implying a high degree of correlation of the continuum thresholds.
+From a physical perspective this is a natural choice since the currents are of identical quantum numbers and therefore couple to the same spectrum of states.
+Below, it is argued that the \eom strengthen this point implying a high degree of correlation of the continuum thresholds.

-Our main point is that since ${\cal D}_1 \ll T_1,V$, which we infer from the closeness of $r_\perp$ \eqref{eq:ri} to unity (c.f. fig.~\ref{fig:IW-like-plots}), a relative difference between $s_0^V$ and $ s_0^{T_1}$ can only be compensated by a much larger change in $s_0^{{\cal D}_1}$.
+Our main point is that since ${\cal D}_1 \ll T_1,V$, which we infer from the closeness of $r_\perp$ \eqref{eq:ri} to unity (cf.~Fig.~\ref{fig:IW-like-plots}), a relative difference between $s_0^V$ and $ s_0^{T_1}$ can only be compensated by a much larger change in $s_0^{{\cal D}_1}$.
 The latter corresponds to a gross violation of semi-global quark hadron duality which we exclude; partly on grounds of past experience with LCSR.